Parameter Inference from Final-State Entanglement in Higgs Decays: Discussions

-Secondly, as another baseline we evaluate the asymptotic Gibbs-Shannon entropy $S_{\infty} \sim \sum_i\log \mathrm{BR}_i$ of the classical multinomial distribution of Higgs decay counts used in Ref.~\cite{Alves:2014ksa}.
-We crosschecked that it selects $m_{h} \sim 126.52 \pm 0.09~\text{GeV}$ and $m_{W} \sim 81.86 \pm 0.15~\text{GeV}$, close but not fully consistent with the SM value, together with a sizable deviation in $\kappa_V/\kappa_f = 1.3^{+0.2}_{-0.2}$, as shown in Fig.~\ref{fig:g2_mh_Shannon} of App.~\hyperref[sec:EE_Shannon]{E}.
-Since this construction uses only classical branching ratios, we regard it as a corroborating check rather than a substitute for our entanglement-based approach.
+Second, as another baseline we evaluate the asymptotic Gibbs-Shannon entropy $S_{\infty} \sim \sum_i\log \mathrm{BR}_i$ of the classical multinomial distribution of Higgs decay counts used in Refs.~\cite{dEnterria:2012eip, Alves:2014ksa}.
+We crosschecked that it selects $m_{h} \sim 126.52 \pm 0.09~\text{GeV}$ and $m_{W} \sim 81.86 \pm 0.15~\text{GeV}$, close but not fully consistent with the SM value, together with a sizable deviation in $\kappa_V/\kappa_f = 1.3^{+0.2}_{-0.2}$, as shown in Fig.~\ref{fig:g2_mh_Shannon} of Appendix~\hyperref[sec:EE_Shannon]{E}.
+Since we include only three-body decays for the $VV$ channels, $m_h$ differs from the $\sim 125~\text{GeV}$ found in Refs.\,\cite{dEnterria:2012eip, Alves:2014ksa}.
+When the four-body off-shell $VV$ decays are included via \texttt{HDECAY}, we obtain $m_{h} \simeq 125.4\,{\rm GeV}$, which agrees with Ref.\,\cite{Alves:2014ksa}.
+However, we obtain $m_{W} \simeq 82.9 \pm 0.1\,{\rm GeV}$ and $\kappa_{V}/\kappa_{f} \simeq 1.23$, which deviate from the measured values.
+For $S_\infty$, the negligible $\text{BR}(h\to e^+e^-)$ contributes to the $\kappa_f$ variation on a similar footing as the dominant $\text{BR}(h\to b\bar b)$, which is counterintuitive: an essentially unobservable channel should not appreciably affect the inferred results.
+Since this construction uses only classical branching ratios, we regard it as a complementary cross-check, rather than a full replacement for our entanglement-based approach.

 Third, we performed a preliminary study of $W$ and $Z$ decays with unpolarized initial states.
 For $W$ decays, the $SU(2)_L$ gauge coupling drops out of the EE, leaving only CKM factors and fermion masses; the extremum is essentially flat and does not provide a clear inference.
-For $Z$ decays, the EE does depend on $\sin\theta_W$, but the preferred value is significantly displaced from the SM one, as shown in Fig.~\ref{fig:Z_boson_sW} of App.~\hyperref[sec:Vboson_decay]{F}.
-By contrast, Higgs decays are more informative, since they simultaneously probe the scalar self-coupling, gauge couplings, and Yukawa couplings.
-Taken together, these observations tentatively suggest that EE in decay processes is most powerful when it captures \emph{global} information across different sectors, and may be less discriminating within a single sector alone; alternative quantum-information measures beyond EE might be needed there.
+For $Z$ decays, the EE does depend on $\sin\theta_W$, but the preferred value is noticeably shifted from the SM one, as shown in Fig.~\ref{fig:Z_boson_sW} of Appendix~\hyperref[sec:Vboson_decay]{F}.
+By contrast, Higgs decays appear more informative, since they simultaneously probe the scalar self-coupling, gauge couplings, and Yukawa couplings.
+Taken together, these observations tentatively suggest that EE in decay processes may be most powerful when it captures \emph{global} information across different sectors, and may be less discriminating within a single sector alone; alternative quantum-information measures beyond EE might be needed there.